mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Connection
 ~~~~~~~~~~~~~~

-A Connection (when linked) refers to the ``Connection`` type defined in this
+A Connection (when linked) refers to the ``Connection`` type defined in the
-specification.
-It does not refer to an actual TCP connection to an Endpoint.
-A
+`Connection Pool Members`_ section of this specification.
+It does not refer to an actual TCP
-``Connection`` will attempt to create and wrap such a TCP connection over the
+connection to an Endpoint.
+A ``Connection`` will attempt to create and wrap such
-course of its existence, but it is not equivalent to one nor does it wrap an
+a TCP connection over the course of its existence, but it is not equivalent to
-active one at all times.
+one nor does it wrap an active one at all times.

 For the purposes of testing, a mocked ``Connection`` type could be used with the
 pool that never actually creates a TCP connection or performs any I/O.